 - Having previous injuries or infections that affected the joint.

 - Playing sports or doing repetitive work that puts extra stress on certain joints.

 - Genetics.
 In rheumatoid arthritis, scientists have found genes involved in the immune system that are linked to a higher risk of getting the disease.

 - Gender.
 Women are more likely to get rheumatoid arthritis, but men suffer from gout more often than women.

 The ends of your bones are covered by a slippery, cushioning substance called cartilage that acts as a shock absorber and allows your bones to slide smoothly against each other.
 With advancing age, injuries, or infections, your cartilage may start to deteriorate.
 This leaves your bones unprotected.
 They start to grind against each other whenever you move.
 Small holes and fractures start to appear in the bone surface, and bony growths—called osteophytes or bone spurs—may begin to appear.
 Sometimes, small bone fragments or bits of cartilage break off and interfere with the movement of the joint, causing more swelling and pain.

-In this type of arthritis, your own immune system mistakenly starts to attack the tissues in your joints—particularly the synovium, a thin lining over your bones that helps keep your joints lubricated.
+In this type of arthritis, your own immune system mistakenly starts to attack the tissues in your joints—particularly the synovium, a thin lining over your bones that helps keep your joints moving well.
 The joints become red, swollen, and tender.
 Eventually, the cartilage and bone is badly damaged and the joint may become severely deformed.

 Scientists now think that a combination of genetic susceptibility along with some kind of trigger in the environment (such as a viral or bacterial infection) may cause the immune system to malfunction and start the rheumatoid arthritis process.